-- 8.1 Parents can request that their child's name be added to the waiting list for any Solihull school that is ranked higher than the school that has been offered. - 8.1 Waiting lists are made in strict priority order against the published admission criteria for the school. - 8.2 If a vacancy arises in a school, the place will be offered to the child with the highest priority. - 8.3 Applicants will be put on the waiting list for the remainder of the half a term.
+- 8.1 For normal points of intake, the child will be added to the waiting list for any Solihull school that is ranked higher than the school that has been offered. - 8.1 Waiting lists are made in strict priority order against the published admission criteria for the school. - 8.2 If a vacancy arises in a school, the place will be offered to the child with the highest priority. - 8.3 For in-year applications, the child will be put on the waiting list for the remainder of the half a term.
 Parents must contact School Admissions during the week before every school holiday if they want their child's name to stay on the waiting list.
 Those who do not make contact will be removed from the list.